hu611/hu611.github.io/home/about.md

 ## Interests

-My interests lie in Android Development and low level system knowledge.
+My interests lie in Android Development and software testing.
+Recently I just finished the book "The Art Of Software Testing .
+It is a really interesting book and makes me want to gain more knowledge about QA testing specifically automated testing.
+Currently I am reading "Selenium 2 Automated Testing"

 I love to plan things ahead and actively finding out my weaknesses.
 I am very willing to listen to other people's critiques and think hard to fix them.

 I love reading books before bed, which helped me to look at things at different perspectives and cleared my mind.
 The books I am recently reading are [non-violent communication](https://www.amazon.com/Nonviolent-Communication-Language-Life-Changing-Relationships/dp/189200528X) and [Deep Learning](https://www.amazon.com/Deep-Work-Focused-Success-Distracted/dp/1455586692)